DZEM

 DZEM (954 AM) INC Radio is a radio station owned and operated by Christian Era Broadcasting Service International, the religious broadcast arm of the Iglesia ni Cristo in the Philippines.
 The station's studio is located within the grounds of the Iglesia ni Cristo Central Office complex at No. 1, Central Avenue, Brgy.
-New Era, Quezon City, and its transmitter is located at Brgy.
+New Era, Quezon City; its transmitter is located at Brgy.
 Paliwas, Obando, Bulacan.
-DZEM operates daily from 4:00 AM to 12:00 MN, and 24 hours during an International Evangelical Mission.
+DZEM operates daily from 4:00 AM to 12:00 MN, and 24 hours during International Evangelical Mission.

 History

 DZEM began its broadcast on February 10, 1969, on 1520 kHz with a power of 10,000 watts.
 Known for its religious and secular programs, since the late 1970s, it has received various commendations, plaques, and honors from the broadcast industry like the Broadcast Media Council (BMC), now the Kapisanan ng mga Brodkaster ng Pilipinas (KBP); and from the different private and government agencies.

 DZEM is also known as the most widely traveled radio station in Metro Manila in terms of both frequency and broadcast studio.
 Its first home was in Barrio Ugong del Monte, Quezon City.
 On June 3, 1971, it moved to the basement of the Iglesia ni Cristo Central Office in Diliman, Quezon City.
 Shortly afterwards, it acquired a new frequency, 1460 kHz.
 On May 10, 1975, DZEM once again moved at the third floor of the Iglesia ni Cristo Development Center Building at Carlos Palanca St., Quiapo, Manila.
-After a month, it also altered its frequency to 1360 kHz.
+After a month, it also changed its frequency to 1360 kHz.
 Then in November 1978, as a result of band adjustments, DZEM had again changed its frequency to 1422 kHz due to the switch of the Philippine AM dial from the NARBA-mandated 10 kHz spacing to the 9 kHz rule implemented by the Geneva Frequency Plan of 1975.
 On May 9, 1985, the station found a new home – the third floor of Maligaya Building 2 at 887 EDSA, Quezon City.
-It acquired the frequency of 954 kHz on April 27, 1987, which it still uses today.
+It acquired the frequency of 954 kHz on April 27, 1987 (formerly used by ACWS-UBN to operate DWBC-AM; it later moved to 1422 kHz until 1999), which it still uses today.
 By 2013, the station officially transferred from Maligaya Building 2 in EDSA, to its new home in Barn Studio Building, New Era University Campus, #9 Central Avenue, New Era, Quezon City.
 With the move to its present home, on May 10, 2013, it was formally renamed INC Radio DZEM 954.
 It has since moved back to the Iglesia ni Cristo Central Office, with the Barn Studio now being used as a campus of the New Era University College of Communication.